 Some things to keep in mind

-Stem cell transplantation (SCT) is a complex treatment.
-If the doctors think that a person with leukemia might be helped by this treatment, it is important that it be done at a hospital where the staff has experience.
+A stem cell transplant (SCT) is a complex treatment that can sometimes cause life-threatening side effects.
+If the doctors think you might be helped by this treatment, it is important that it be done at a hospital where the staff has experience.

 Side effects of stem cell transplant

-Common side effects are much the same as those caused by any other type of chemo and can be severe.
-These include nausea and vomiting, mouth sores, and severe low blood counts.
+Common side effects are from the high doses of chemo and can be severe.
+These include nausea and vomiting, mouth sores, hair loss, and very low blood counts.
 One of the most common and serious short-term effects is the greater risk of infection caused by low white blood cell counts.
 Antibiotics are often given to try to prevent this.
-Other side effects, like low red blood cell and platelet counts, often mean the patient will need transfusions.
+You might need to stay in a special hospital room to lower your exposure to germs until your immune system has recovered.
+Other side effects, like low red blood cell and platelet counts, might mean you will need transfusions.

-Graft-versus-host disease (GVHD) is the main problem of a donor stem cell (allogeneic) transplant.
-It happens when the immune system of the patient is taken over by that of the donor.
-The donor immune system then starts to attack the patient's other tissues and organs.
-In severe cases, GVHD can be life-threatening.
+Graft-versus-host-disease (GVHD): This is one of the most serious side effects from allogeneic SCTs.
+It happens when the patient’s immune system is taken over by that of the donor.
+The donor immune system then attacks the patient’s other tissues and organs.